 Carter Jonas Logo

-Nutrient neutrality is a term used by Natural England (NE) and others to describe a situation where the there is no additional nutrient load into a catchment by a development within that catchment.
-The nutrients covered are Phosphate and or Nitrate.
+Nutrient neutrality is a term used by Natural England (NE) and others to describe a situation where there is no additional nutrient load into a catchment by a development within that catchment.
+The nutrients covered are phosphates and or nitrates.

 Once designated the local planning authority (LPA) needs to discharge its duty under the habitats directive by only approving development where it doesn’t increase the nutrient load within the area designated which is usually a water catchment area.